TolikPylypchuk/Matchmaker/PatternMatching.Docs/articles/intro.md

 much, _much_ slower than the traditional `switch` statements.
 This is because the matches use dynamic values internally.

-The matches contain a list of pairs of patterns and functions to execute.
+The matches contain a list of tuples of patterns and functions to execute.
 This list has dynamic items in it because the match expression knows nothing about transformations of the patterns.
 If it did, then the information about each type of the pattern transformation would be required, and that would render the match